ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   - they must all be from the same pass of the satellite
   - acquisitions from different dates cannot be combined

-   ***5. Reference scenes must be acquired after the secondary scenes***
+   ***5. Reference scenes are acquired after the secondary scenes***

-  - the list of reference scenes are from the most recent pass, and the secondary scenes are from the earlier pass that will be compared to the reference scenes
+  - On-Demand jobs will be automatically ordered, but be aware that ARIA S1 GUNW products use the SLCs from the more recent pass as reference, while secondary scenes are from the earlier pass in the date pair.

    ***6. Reference and secondary scenes should overlap the frame geometry***

   - all of the scenes listed must overlap the ARIA Frame ID extent
   - do not include any acquisitions where valid pixel data is wholly outside the extent of the ARIA frame, even if the no-data padding around the edges overlaps the frame extent
+    - when searching for appropriate acquisition dates, ensure that you're searching for SLC products from the path
+      that is associated with the desired ARIA Frame ID

 #### Compile a List of Sentinel-1 SLCs